Unbiased Estimation using Underdamped Langevin Dynamics: Theoretical Properties

 \subsection{Discussion of Assumptions}

 Let us briefly discuss each assumption in-turn.
 Assumption (A\ref{ass:1}) is related to the ergodicity of the underdamped Langevin sampler.
 The specific result we have used, arises in the work \cite{disc_lange}, where the authors show that one can attain $\mathcal{V}$-uniform ergodicity, for the discretized set of equations.
 These conditions hold so long as $l_*$ is large enough, which we shall also assume.
+Assumption (A\ref{ass:2}) has been considered in \cite{ub_grad}, and is shown to hold in a related context [\cite{ub_grad}, Lemmata 14 and 20].
+Assumption (A\ref{ass:3})-(A\ref{ass:4}) relates to the continuity properties of the kernel and the discretization bias of the problem.
+In particular (A\ref{ass:4}) 2. states that moves under pairs of kernels at consecutive levels, stay close on average, given that they are initialized at the same point.
+Assumption (A\ref{ass:5}) 1. is a non-standard assumption which can be verified in complex settings, i.e. [\cite{ub_grad}, Lemma 16].
+Also if one can establish that the pairs of chains are uniformly ergodic, with an invariant measure $\check{\pi}_{l,l-1}$, then it is reasonable to assume that

-Assumptions (A\ref{ass:3})-(A\ref{ass:4}) are the same as in \cite{disc_model}, which are discussed in detail there, except for (A\ref{ass:5}) 2.~which is a simple integrability assumption on the metric $\tilde{\mathsf{d}}$ which allows one to remove the need for $\mathsf{U}$ to be compact in \cite{disc_model} and is not the case in our context.
+The other key assumption which is different in our work is (A\ref{ass:5}) 2.~which is a simple integrability assumption on the metric $\tilde{\mathsf{d}}$ which allows one to remove the need for $\mathsf{U}$ to be compact in \cite{disc_model} and is not the case in our context.